whateverforever/ada-2019-project/index.md

 Knowledge about interdependencies and drivers of customer preferences and behaviors is a crucial factor for effective customer-based strategies.
 Having these insights at hand, it might be possible to develop new strategies to actively take influence on improving awareness for meat consumption via more precisely targeted advertisements and promotions, satisfying both the customer himself, as well as the retail industry.
 For instance, a correlation of households with lower income households exhibiting a less balanced/more meat-focused food could be dispersed by placing well-suited advertisements for more vegetarian food.

+# Overview of the Product Range
+For a better comprehensability of the product categories featured in the data set, we give a first overview in the following graph.
+The categories were defined such that the analysis can focus on the core categories, namely meat, seafood and the rest.

+<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="data/dist_food_cat.html" height="525" width="100%"></iframe>

 ## Demographic landscape of the households in the data set
 <!-- <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="test.html" height="525" width="100%"></iframe> -->
-This data set contains 2500 households who are frequent shoppers at a retailer.
+Further, this data set contains 2500 households who are frequent shoppers at a retailer.
 It contains all of each household's purchases from a diverse number of categories (not only food-related).
 For certain households (801 out of 2500), also demographic information, as well as direct marketing contact history was included.
 This covers at least one third of the population to gain an overview of the demographic landscape of the corresponding data set.

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="data/household_dist.html" height="525" width="100%"></iframe>